ABV Calculator – Alcohol by Volume Calculator

 Tips for Accurate Gravity Readings

-• Read the meniscus at eye level for the most accurate measurement
+• Read the meniscus at eye level for the most accurate measurement.

 The Science Behind ABV Calculation

-Our calculator uses the standard formula for determining alcohol content in beer:
+Our calculator uses the standard brewing formula:

 ABV = (OG – FG) × 131.25